 There were 289 persons in the contest with 1,478 submitted slogans.
 Heath reportedly returned the $25 contest prize.

-The old iron bridge was replaced by the current steel truss bridge in 1928.
-The illuminated slogan, however, did not return to the bridge until 1935.
+The old iron bridge was replaced by the current steel truss bridge, which opened fully to traffic in January 1929.
+The new bridge did not initially include the signage.
+After a fundraising effort, the Trenton City of Commerce succeeded in raising enough revenue to install a new sign on the bridge in 1935.
+That sign, installed by Hutchinson Signs, Inc. of Trenton, was the first to utilize neon lights.
+It had 9-foot capital letters and 7-foot lower-case letters.
 The signage subsequently was replaced several more times over the years.
 In 1994, the chamber transferred ownership of the slogan signage to the Commission.

-The 2017 sign lighting replacement is expected to have a longer service life while being more reliable in all of kinds of weather conditions and reducing energy consumption costs.
+The sign’s new LED lighting system is expected to have a longer service life while being more reliable in all of kinds of weather conditions and reducing energy consumption costs.

-The new color‐changing LED neon replacement lights will maintain the existing appearance of the sign, yet allow for flexibility to change the color scheme on individual letters for holidays and special occasions.
+The new color‐changing lights generally will maintain the appearance of the former neon sign, yet allow for flexibility to change the color schemes for holidays and special occasions.
 DRJTBC impact studies estimate the upgraded lighting will be 20 percent more efficient (5,520 watts currently vs. 4,335 watts for new lights) with a 60 percent longer system life (30,000 hours currently vs. 50,000 hours for new lights).